MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-net_packet_declare_context_type_with_name.md

 }
 ```

-In NetAdapterCx 1.1, the ability to add more than one packet context was introduced.

 For queues with one packet context, use the first accessor method created by NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME to get to your context for a packet.

 ```c++